jakobzhao/geog458/readme.md

 ### Week 11: Final ~~collaborative~~ project presentations

 Durint the last two meeting sessions, each group will present their final projects.
-More information about final project will be presented afer the mid-term.
+More information about final project will be shared afer the mid-term.

 ## :bell: Course Requirement